 Definition and Basic Principles

 A factor is an integer that divides another integer evenly, without leaving a remainder.
 The process of finding factors involves identifying all such integers for a given number.
-For example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 perfectly.
+As an example, the factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 perfectly.
 This simple definition underlies much of number theory and is a foundational concept in mathematics.

 The Scientific Foundation of Factors